Commands & Shortcuts Overview

 Available Editor Integrations

-Caret offers several editor integrations, each designed to enhance different aspects of your development workflow:
+Careti offers several editor integrations, each designed to enhance different aspects of your development workflow:

-Add terminal output to Caret with a right-click or use @terminal
+Add terminal output to Careti with a right-click or use @terminal mentions.
+Perfect for debugging build errors, test

 failures, or runtime issues.